Technigo/project-express-api/README.md

 **GET** `/api/books`

-Retrieves all books in the database.
+Retrieves all books in the "database".
 Supports filtering and sorting through query parameters.

 | Query Parameter | Description                                  | Example                              |
 | --------------- | -------------------------------------------- | ------------------------------------ |